cheeseandcereal/remote_torrent_downloader/README.md

 - Local Machine (without Docker)
   - Python 3.6+ with the packages from `requirements.txt` installed (`python3 -m pip install -r requirements.txt`)
   - lftp must be installed and in the [PATH](<https://en.wikipedia.org/wiki/PATH_(variable)>)
   - This _should_ be able to be ran on windows or any unix system, but only tested on linux.
+(Note extraction does _NOT_ work on windows.)
     (If there are bugs running this on another OS, please report them)
+  - If using extraction, ensure you have `unrar` and `unzip` installed

 ### Starting